lifeisstillgood/softwaremind/docs/newbook/coders_are_the_new_managers.rst

 (link: accountancy - the non softwaremethods of control, superseeded by direct measurement)

 Adn Software happened.
 The actual work in Google is done by CPUs and GPUs.
-The people who marshall and supoervise and direct and organise the workers are the people committing the code.
+The people who marshall and supervise and direct and organise the workers are the people committing the code.

 The hierachy is broken.
 The people doing the actual design are not in the